Most people start email marketing with the right goals in mind.

 For this step, use the 2018 Email Marketing Calendar worksheet.

-This calendar may look simple, but it’s essential to achieving your email marketing goals.
+This calendar may look simple, but it’s essential to achieving your email marketing goals of increasing revenue, attracting more customers, and fostering stronger relationships with your loyal subscribers.

 Use your completed Email Marketing Opportunities worksheet to mark the important events and holidays from each month onto your Calendar worksheet.